The Company of Self: A Career Development Org Chart

 Consider yourself the CEO of the company of self.
-This means leading the various departments that make the organization strive.
-In the context of managing one's own career, each of these departments has a role to play:
+This means leading the various departments that make the organization thrive.
+In the context of managing one’s own career, each of these departments has a role to play:

 - Product Development: Treat your technical, business and communication skills as a “product” that you need to carefully manage for features.